Clarilab/envi/README.md

 	// LoadJSON loads key-value pairs from one or many json blobs.
 	LoadJSON(...[]byte) error

+	// LoadJSONPrefixed loads key-value pairs from one or many json blobs
+	// and prefixes the keys from the blobs with the given string.
+	LoadJSONPrefixed(prefix string, blobs ...[]byte) error

 	// LoadAndWatchJSONFile loads key-value pairs from a json file,
 	// then watches that file and reloads it when it changes.
 	// Accepts optional callback functions that are executed